rsyncOSX/RsyncUIdocs/content/post/Sshsettings.md

 If there are no local ssh keys selecting the `Create` button will create the keys.
 If ssh keys are found, either default values or by the user set keypath and identityfile, RsyncUI will mark it.

-**Caution:** if setting your own values for keypath and identityfile save the values before creating new keys.
-Creating keys will adding output from the process to the logfile.

 ## Set ssh keypath and identityfile

 The user can set a selected ssh keypath and identityfile which applies to all configurations.